marisayumg/SheCodes-JS-WeatherForecast/README.md

 ## Description

 A weather app built using vanilla javascript.
 This was my final project created for the SheCodes Plus course.
+It uses live data from Open Weather Map API to fetch weather details, current and 5 day forecast,

 ## Requirements